5argon/GrooveCoasterController/README.md

 I am using `View.SYSTE_UI_FLAG_IMMERSIVE_STICKY` to auto-hide status bar and make you have to slide twice to show them up.
 But sometimes they show up and never hide again?

+### Bug : Consecutive slide/dual slide is very hard to activate

+I don't know if this is an issue with steam controller or not, but I feel like I have to slide early to register when it has 2 arrows.

 ### Put better images that more resemble the real controller than stock Android UI I am using.